 I say “our” because there is no such thing as other people’s children.
-See, at home I’m trying to do my part.
+At home I’m trying to do my part.
 I’m doing what the research tells me to do.
 I read my son books with strong female protagonists.
 He sees my husband doing laundry and loading the dishwasher.
 We try not to speak in gender stereotypes.
 In short, I have created a utopian bubble that looks nothing like the outside world.
 The truth is, though, that with two working parents, my son spends way more time in that outside world than he does with us.

 In that world I’m not there to help him understand what’s right and wrong.
-So if you’re his coach, his teacher, or the parent of one of his friends, now it’s up to you.
+So, if you’re his coach, his teacher, or the parent of one of his friends, now it’s up to you.
 If my son is at your house or on your Little League team, you are responsible for what gets said.
 You are also responsible for what doesn’t get said, because sexist comments and stereotypes that go uncorrected or unchallenged sound like truth to little boys.